Seattle city councilmember agrees to pay fine for texting police chief about RV in front of her home

 The councilmember agreed to pay the city $500 and acknowledge her violation of a rule that bars city employees from using their official position for their private benefit.

 The violation stemmed from a October incident in which an empty RV showed up outside Herbold’s West Seattle home.
-Herbold assumed it was a stunt because frequent council critic and failed City Council candidate Ari Hoffman had threatened to tow such vehicles in front of elected officials’ homes if the city didn’t remove RVs parked near his business and a Jewish cemetery he helps to manage.
+Herbold assumed it was a stunt because frequent council critic and unsuccessful City Council candidate Ari Hoffman had threatened to tow such vehicles in front of elected officials’ homes if the city didn’t remove RVs parked near his business and a Jewish cemetery he helps to manage.

 However, the RV actually belonged to a homeless couple.